IBM/Ansible-OpenShift-Provisioning/README.md

     * Then run "export KUBECONFIG=/ocpinst/auth/kubeconfig"
     * Check that worked by running "oc whoami", which should return "system:admin"
 * **Step 11: Approve Certificates**
-    * Fromm the bastion, running as root user (as above) run "oc get csr".
+    * From the bastion, running as root user (as above) run "oc get csr".
 This will bring up a list of certificates that need approval.
     * To approve all certificates at the same time, run the following command:
       "for i in \`oc get csr --no-headers | grep -i pending |  awk '{ print $1 }\'`; do oc adm certificate approve $i; done"
     * It may take some time for all the certificates that need approval to show up.
 Keep running "oc get csr" to check to make sure that